pegasystems/pega-helm-charts/charts/pega/README.md

 ## Docker

 Specify the location for the Pega Docker image.
-This image is available on DockerHub, but can also be mirrored and/or extended with the use of a private registry.
+This image is available from `pega-docker.downloads.pega.com` (see [Downloading the Pega-provided Docker images](https://docs.pega.com/bundle/platform/page/platform/deployment/client-managed-cloud/downloading-docker-images.html)), but can also be mirrored and/or extended with the use of a private registry.
 Specify the url of the image with `docker.pega.image`.
 You may optionally specify an imagePullPolicy with `docker.pega.imagePullPolicy`.

+A subset of Pega Docker images were previously published to DockerHub, but the publishing of these images will be discontinued.

 When using a private registry that requires a username and password, specify them using the `docker.registry.username` and `docker.registry.password` parameters.

 To avoid specifying Docker registry credentials in values.yaml, create secrets for Docker registry credentials to avoid exposing these credentials.
 Refer to [Kubernetes secrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to create Docker registry secrets.
 Specify secret names as a list of comma-separated strings using the `docker.imagePullSecretNames` parameter.
 Kubernetes checks each registry secret of image pull secrets to pull an image from the repository.
 If the specified image is available in one of the provided secrets, kubernetes will pull it from that repository.
 To create Docker registry secrets from external secrets, refer to [this section](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator).

-When you download Docker images, it is recommended that you specify the absolute image version and the image name instead of using the `latest` tag; for example: `pegasystems/pega:8.4.4` or `platform-services/search-n-reporting-service:1.12.0`.
+When you download Docker images, it is recommended that you specify the absolute image version and the image name instead of using the `latest` tag; for example: `platform/pega:8.4.4` or `platform-services/search-n-reporting-service:1.12.0`.
 When you download these images with these details from the Pega repository, you pull the latest available image.
 If you pull images only specifying `latest`, you may not get the image you wanted.

 For this reason, it is also recommended that you specify the `docker.pega.imagePullPolicy: "IfNotPresent"` option in production, since it will ensure that a new generic tagged image will not overwrite the locally cached version.